SaltwaterC/lib.bash/README.md

 ## About

-Bash framework for writing shell applications.
+Bash library for writing shell applications.

 Project goals: